 Start your home purchase or remodel planning by estimating costs and researching financing options, including current interest rates.

-10. Start (or Update) Your Estate Plan
+9. Resolution: Start (or Update) My Estate Plan

-Review and Update Bank Account Beneficiaries
+Action: Review and Update Bank Account Beneficiaries

 Your estate is the property you leave behind after passing away.
 You don't have to be wealthy to have an estate.
 It can simply be what's in your checking, CD and savings accounts, or any retirement or pension accounts.

 List and review your accounts as a first step.
 Check who the beneficiaries are on each account — the people you've named to receive your account funds after you pass away.
+This is a good idea especially if you've encountered any big life changes in the past year such as a marriage, birth, death or divorce.

 You may need to complete paperwork or an online form to update the recipients.